 Group 2 and Group 4 received similar evaluations.
-This indicates that there is a small significant difference between the style of Kandinsky and that of Sound of Ikebana.
+This indicates that there is a small significant difference between the style of Kandinsky and the style of Sound of Ikebana.
 Conversely, Group 4 is evaluated as having a significant difference from Group 1 and Group 3 for all items except "Oriental-Western".
-This indicates that the Sound of Ikebana is considered to be abstract rather than figurative.
-The Sound of Ikebana can be positioned in the history of the transition from figurative painting to abstract painting in the Orient.
+This indicates that the